-- 1. to receive the audited consolidated financial statements of the Company for the year ended December 31, 2022 with auditor's report thereon; - 2. to elect eight directors for the ensuing year; - 3. to appoint the auditors for the ensuing year and authorize the directors to fix the auditors' remuneration; - 4. to consider, and, if deemed appropriate, to approve and ratify, by ordinary resolution, the amended and restated Advance Notice Policy of the Company, approved by the Board of Directors of the Company on November 5, 2022, as more particularly set out in the accompanying management information circular ("Information Circular"); and - 5. to transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To receive the audited consolidated financial statements of the Company for the year ended December 31, 2024 with auditor's report thereon; - 2.
+To set the number of directors for the ensuing year at seven; - 3.
+To elect seven directors for the ensuing year; - 4.
+To appoint the auditors for the ensuing year and authorize the directors to fix the auditors' remuneration; and - 5.
+To transact such other business as may properly come before the meeting or any adjournment thereof.